-The Select/Reset knob on the instrument panel controls the brightness of the instrument panel lights.
+The select/reset knob on the instrument panel controls the brightness of the instrument panel lights.
 Turn the knob to adjust the brightness.

 The instrument panel will illuminate with reduced brightness when you unlock and open the driver's door.
-The brightness will increase slightly when you insert the key in the ignition switch, then go to normal brightness when you turn the ignition switch to ON (II).
+The brightness will increase slightly when you insert the key in the ignition switch, then go to normal brightness when you turn the ignition switch to the ON (II) position.